znck/znck.dev/src/blog/articles/2018-type-vue/readme.md

 You can find more options at the [jsconfig.json reference](https://code.visualstudio.com/docs/languages/jsconfig).

-> _I will be writing a separate article for adding type information with vuex and vue-router._
+> ~~I will be writing a separate article for adding type information with vuex and vue-router.~~ [Type Vuex without TypeScript](https://znck.dev/blog/2018-type-vuex)